210913-java-full-stack/sample-repo/README.md

 # Sample Repo
 This is a sample of the repository you will create in this orginization.
-Your repository should be named firstname_lastname so that I can identify it as yours.
+Your repository should be named firstname-lastname so that I can identify it as yours.
 It should have a directory for assignments and a directory for project 0.
 This is the location where I will look for project 0 and for assignments I will be grading.

 You should clone the repo to your local machine and work on projects/assignments within the repo directory.
 Make a habit of frequently commiting and pushing up to the repo so you can track and recover your work.